JonyEpsilon/gorilla-renderable/README.md

 ## Licence

-The lein Gorilla plugin is licensed to you under the MIT licence.
+This code is licensed to you under the MIT licence.
 See LICENCE.txt for details.